nlizaH/nlizaH/README.md

 - 👀 I’m interested in animation, art and design
 - 🌱 I’m currently learning anything related to my interests
 - 💞️ I’m looking for any opportunities that is in lign with my interests
-- 📫 I can be reached through email and Discord
+- 📫 I can be reached through email: hashim.nurliza@gmail.com
-Email : hashim.nurliza@gmail.com
-Discord : Leeza #8263
+      and Discord : Leeza #8263

 <!---
 nlizaH/nlizaH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.